 - a.
-Lag screws or bolts shall be staggered from the top to the bottom along the horizontal run of the deck ledger in accordance with Figure R507.2.1(1). - b.
+Lag screws or bolts shall be staggered from the top to the bottom along the horizontal run of the deck ledger in accordance with Figure R507.9.1.3(1). - b.
 Maximum 5 inches. - c.
 For engineered rim joists, the manufacturer's recommendations shall govern. - d.
-The minimum distance from bottom row of lag screws to the top edge of the ledger shall be in accordance with Figure R507.2.1(1). - e.
-The 2 inches may be reduced to 3/4 inch when the band joist is directly supported by a mudsill, a header or by double top wall plates.
+The minimum distance from bottom row of lag screws to the top edge of the ledger shall be in accordance with Figure R507.9.1.3(1).